 As you can see, the flow moves from sanctioned tools like Sales Navigator to high-risk third-party scrapers, highlighting why a signal-based strategy is the superior and safer alternative.

-By focusing on engagers, you can rank leads by their buying intent and craft outreach that’s actually relevant.
-Imagine sending a message that says, “Thanks for liking my post on X. It seems to have resonated—are you also seeing Y challenge at your company?”
+By focusing on engagers, you can rank leads by their lead intent and craft outreach that’s actually relevant.
+Imagine sending a message that says, “Thanks for liking my post on X. It seems to have resonated, are you also seeing Y challenge at your company?”

 Frequently Asked Questions About LinkedIn Exports